iccir/SBFAudio/docs/setup.md

 ### 3. Prepare Speakers

+On the back side of Speaker A and Speaker B, move the gain knob three clicks up.

+(IMAGE OF K8.2 BACK)

-On the back side of each speaker, set the following settings:
+On the back side of Speaker C and Speaker D, set the following settings:

-* LEVEL to 10 o' clock
+* LEVEL to 9 o' clock
 * HIGH to 12 o'clock (straight up)
 * LOW to 12 o'clock (straight up)
 * POWER to OFF

 Each knob should have yellow guide lines.
 Simply align the yellow lines.

+(TODO: REMOVE PAINT AND REPAINT AT 9:00 POSITION)

+### 5. Place Front Speakers

+Take Stand A and Stand B onto the stage.
+Using the floorboards as a guide, place each such that two legs align with the wall:

+(IMAGE OF STAND A and STAND B placement)

+Place Speaker A and Speaker B onto their corresponding stands.

+(TODO: TAPE 0º HOLE)

+Raise each speaker on the pole until the yellow line is visible.

+(IMAGE OF YELLOW LINE)

+### 6. Place Rear Speakers

 ### 4. Prepare Stands